 Cosmetic surgeons can also use the non-ablative laser for laser resurfacing treatment.
 When a cosmetic surgeon uses a non-ablative laser, he will target the dermis opposed to the epidermis.
 By heating up the dermis, the body is encouraged to create new skin, subsequently creating the desired result for the patient in question.
 Treatment with the non-ablative laser can also stimulate the production of collagen.

 An increasingly large amount of patients now opt for Erbium Laser Resurfacing procedures.
 Dr Lanzer offers a free no obligation assessment regarding scar treatment and laser resurfacing.

 If you’re looking to remove fat from the face, get a free consultation at Melbourne Erbium Laser Resurfacing clinic with Dr Lanzer.

-What Are the Alternative Treatments to Laser Resurfacing?
+What Are the Side-Effects of Laser Resurfacing?